graphql-aspnet/graphql-aspnet.github.io/docs/types/objects.md

 Just as with [controller actions](../controllers/actions), GraphQL will analyze the signature of the method to determine its return type, expression requirements and input arguments.

-Object methods lack many of the abilities of controllers such as being able to perform [model state](../controllers/model-state) validation or provide access to `this.User` and `this.Request`.
-It is recommended to keep your methods simple, like on the example, but its not required.
+> Methods on POCO classes lack many of the features of controllers such as being able to perform [model state](../controllers/model-state) validation or provide access to `this.User` and `this.Request`.

 ## Excluding Fields